srele96/sk-experiments/README.md

 # Srecko Kostic - Experiments

-The collection of Srecko Kostic's experiments.
-My habit is to read and I have new exciting ideas every day.
+Srecko Kostic's collection of experiments and reading topic wishlist in form of issues.
 This repository puts it all together.

 I start to like this repository.
 It servers as history and a tool to reflect back.
 I can see how much I've improved.

 ## Motivation